homebridge/homebridge/README.md

 Homebridge is published through [NPM](https://www.npmjs.com/package/homebridge) and should be installed "globally" by typing:

-    npm install -g homebridge
+    sudo npm install -g homebridge

-You may have to execute commands with `sudo` depending on your system.
 Now you should be able to run Homebridge:

     $ homebridge
     No plugins found.
 See the README for information on installing plugins.